jtymoszczuk/neutrino-guide/README.md

 lnd
 ```
 You will see something like this:

 [INF] LNWL: The wallet has been unlocked without a time limit

 [INF] CHRE: LightningWallet opened

-## Run LND in Systemd (Back to Joe user) enter “exit” if your still in user LND
+## Create LND systemd unit with the following content.
+Save and exit.
+Back to Joe user.
+Enter “exit” if your still in user LND
 ```
 sudo nano /etc/systemd/system/lnd.service
 ```
-## Copy past the below into the lnd.service

 ```
 # RaspiBolt: systemd unit for lnd
 # /etc/systemd/system/lnd.service